mykloudz/metasfresh-webui-frontend/README.md

 ### Dictionary

-Project has a generic structure.
-Name of components and their containers should be strictly defined and keep for better understanding.
+The project has a generic structure.
+The name of components and their containers shall be strictly defined and kept for a better understanding.

-__MasterWindow__ - (e.g. `/window/143/1000000`) It is container for displaying single document view.
+__MasterWindow__ - (e.g. `/window/143/1000000`) It is the container for displaying a single document view (main view, detailed view).

 __DocList__ - (e.g. `/window/143/`) It's a view with a list of documents kept in table.